 A – Z = number of neutrons

 Isotopes of an element are atoms with the same atomic number but different mass numbers; isotopes of an element, therefore, differ from each other only in the number of neutrons within the nucleus.
-We will discuss isotopes in greater detail later in a discussion of isotopes.
+We will discuss isotopes in greater detail later.

 Atoms are electrically neutral if they contain the same number of positively charged protons and negatively charged electrons.
 When the numbers of these subatomic particles are not equal, the atom is electrically charged and is called an ion.
-The charge of an atom is defined as follows:
+The charge of an atom is defined as:

 Atomic charge = number of protons − number of electrons